gnyers/python-tuesday/session9/README.md

    **NOTE**:

    1. On Windows creating a symbolic links is supported since Windows Vista.
-   1. Beginning from Windows 10 symlinks can also be created without "Administrator" privileges.
+   1. Beginning with Windows 10 symlinks can also be created without "Administrator" privileges.

 1. Delete a file: